Reviews (1294)

 Reply from Queen Elizabeth Hospital Birmingham

-Thank you so much for taking the time to provide feedback about Queen Elizabeth Hospital Birmingham - apologies for the delayed response.
-We are pleased to hear that your husband was treated with dignity and respect when he came in for his initial tests and scans.
+Thank you so much for taking the time to provide feedback about the Queen Elizabeth Hospital Birmingham - apologies for the delayed response.
+We are really pleased to hear that you received excellent support before, during and after your kidney transplant surgery.

 If you would like to provide any more information or further feedback about your experience please visit the hospital webpage https://www.uhb.nhs.uk/get-in-touch/feedback/